polterguy/phosphorusfive/README.md

 Node.
 The Node class is actually a tree structure, capable of passing in any type of argument you wish.

+The above Raise example, will invoke the Active Event declared further up in this document, and when returned, will contain the value of 5+5 in its node.Value.
+Since e.Args is a tree structure, or graph object, this allows you to pass in and return any arguments you wish to and from your Active Events.
+Use the e.Args.Children to access the first level children of your root node object.

-You can dynamically load assemblies into your application, through the *"Loader.Instance.LoadAssembly"* method to *inject* new Active Event handlers into your application.
+You can dynamically load assemblies into your application, through the *"Loader.Instance.LoadAssembly"* method to *inject* new Active Event handler assemblies into your application.

 If you have an instance Active Event (not static method), then you need to use the *"RegisterListeningObject"* method on your *"ApplicationContext"* object for each